stassa/louise/README.md

 file.

 In this section, we assume you have cloned this project into a directory called `louise`.
-Paths to various files will be given relative to the `louise` root directory.
+Paths to various files will be given relative to the `louise` project root directory and queries at the Swi-Prolog top-level will assume your current working directory is `louise`.

 #### Learning the "ancestor" relation

+Louise expects its data to be in an _experiment file_ with a standard format.
 The following is an example showing how to use Louise to learn the "ancestor" relation from the examples, background knowledge and metarules defined in the experiment file `louise/data/examples/tiny_kinship.pl` using the learning